Get your home internet G’d up.

 Vodafone 5G home internet plans are contract-free.
 You'll just need to return your modem if you leave within the first three years.
 If you don't, you'll need to pay a modem fee.

-Like Vodafone, TPG has two 5G home internet plans.
-These are structured the same way: there's a cheaper 50Mbps option, or a slightly more expensive 100Mbps option.
+TPG has two 5G home internet plans.
+There's a cheaper 50Mbps option, or a slightly more expensive 100Mbps option.

 These plans are contract-free, but once again, you'll need to return your modem if you leave in your first three years.
 Otherwise, there's a non-return fee.